hphelion/documentation/cli.unix.compute.md

     Make sure the security group has port 3389 open You may wish to change the password when you log in

 An example of how to connect via a Windows RDP client is located [here](/compute/using#WindowsRDP).
-The `servers:console` command can be used to extract the password if it is still available on the console.
+You can use the `servers:console` command to extract the password if it is still available on the console.

 ##Key Pair Commands## {#KeypairCommands}